 Damselfish form one of the largest families of reef fish inhabiting warm coastal waters.
 These small oval-bodied fish vary greatly in color and pattern, and they display interesting behavioral characteristics.
 Most species, especially algae-feeding species, are territorial and aggressive toward intruders, particularly when guarding their nesting sites.
 They are often seen darting to and from catching food in the passing current.
-Female damselfish lay their eggs on the substratum and are guarded by the male.
+Female damselfish lay their eggs on the substratum and eggs are guarded by the male.

 Anemone fish live in symbiosis with large anemones.